-Phase 1 - Data Collection – In Progress—The project team has collected traffic counts (including pedestrians, bicycles, vehicles, and transit buses) along the corridor and at intersections.
-Data on speeds and variations in traffic by time of day and direction are being analyzed, along with ten years of vehicle crash statistics (including pedestrians and bicyclists).
-The team will also analyze transit service boardings and alightings along the corridor.
-Field observations and public comments from the interactive map and survey will augment these data to provide additional context.
+Phase 1 - Data Collection – Complete — The project team collected traffic counts (including pedestrians, bicycles, vehicles, and transit buses) along the corridor and at intersections.
+Data on speeds and variations in traffic by time of day and direction were analyzed, along with ten years of vehicle crash statistics (including pedestrians and bicyclists).
+The team also analyzed transit service boardings and alightings along the corridor.
+Field observations and public comments from the interactive map and survey augmented these data to provide additional context.

 Background and Context

 The NC 54 Bicycle and Pedestrian Corridor Safety Study is a year-long analysis of how vehicles, transit, pedestrians, and bicyclists use NC 54 and how to make it safer for all users.
 This approximately 4.5-mile section of NC 54 is a four-lane partial access-controlled highway that carries between 18,000 to 45,000 vehicles per day.
 It is a unique section of roadway between an urban-to-rural transition in the west near Carrboro and an area of increasing congestion and complex lane configurations to the east towards Chapel Hill.
 Multifamily housing, recreational facilities, schools, and transit service are along the corridor, too, and that creates a challenging environment for pedestrians and bicyclists to safely use the roadway and access transit.

 The goal of the study is to develop a consensus framework and vision for NC 54 that uses a systems-based approach to address multimodal safety and mobility through short and medium-term improvements (immediate to 10 years).
 The project team will work with community, institutional, and agency stakeholders to build upon the area’s related studies and plans to develop a consistent strategy to improve safety, mobility, and accessibility.
 The project team will work together in four (4) primary areas to: